AadiGodzilla/Snake-Game-Python/README.md

 ## Gameplay

 - In this game, we control a hungry snake which eats apples.
-- These apples appear in a reappear on a random position on the screen once the snake has eaten the apple.
+- These apples reappear on a random position on the screen once the snake has eaten the apple.
 - Each time the snake eats the apple, it contributes to the score and the length of the snake to be incremented.

 ## Controls